 There are so many things to do in Toronto it can be difficult to know where to start.
 Being one of the most multiculturally diverse cities on the planet, there is something for everyone.

 It’s our hometown but we’ve also experienced Toronto as a tourist.
+It is the largest city in Canada, and in our humble opinion, it’s the most exciting!

-Our comprehensive guide will help you find the best places to visit in Toronto for first-time visitors and return.
+Our comprehensive Toronto guide will help you find the best places to visit in Toronto for first-time visitors and return.

-Top Things to do in Toronto Ontario
+Top Things to do in Toronto

 1. CN Tower Edgewalk